IagoBMacedo/somewhere/README.md

 - Switch between driving a car and walking as a character
 - Animated car and player sprites
-- Procedural city buildings and scrolling streets
+- Procedural world and scrolling streets
 - Car lights, wheel rotation, and character blinking animations
 - Keyboard controls for movement and interaction